 Moselle Valley, Germany

 The Moselle (German: Mosel) is a river flowing through north-eastern France, Luxembourg and western Germany.
 The German part of the Moselle valley is famous for its spectacular scenery, picturesque towns and medieval castles.
 The region’s mild climate not only allows the production of wine, but also supports a large diversity of plant and animal species many of which one would normally expect to find much further south.

 The Moselle valley’s mild climate supports a large number of butterfly species whose main geographic range is usually much further south in the Mediterranean regions of southern France and Italy.
 One such species is the spectacular Scarce Swallowtail (Iphiclides podalirius) which thrives along the steep, rocky sections of the Moselle valley where a hot micro-climate creates the necessary conditions for its survival.
 Scarce Swallowtails are territorial and will fiercely defend their territory against any intruders.
 They are also known for their ability to effortlessly glide through the air by making use of warm updraughts.

 Another jewel of the Moselle valley is the Apollo (Parnassius apollo).
-Once widespread across Germany’s mountain regions, destruction of its habitat has led to a serious decline of Apollo populations all over Europe.
-The last remaining populations in Germany are today found in the Alps, the Swabian and Franconian Jura, and the rocky slopes of the Moselle valley where this spectacular butterfly can still be seen in large numbers on warm and sunny days in late spring and early summer.
+Once widespread across Germany’s mountain ranges, destruction of its habitat has led to a serious decline of Apollo populations all over Europe.
+The last remaining populations in Germany are today found in the Alps, the Swabian and Franconian Jura, and the rocky slopes of the Moselle valley where this spectacular butterfly can still be seen in good numbers on warm and sunny days in late spring and early summer.
 The Apollo is the only European butterfly species to be protected by the Washington Convention (CITES).